Scramble For Shingles Vaccine: How To Cope With Shingrix Shortage

 But by May, the proverbial floodgates were open, and it was apparent to GlaxoSmithKline that demand was far outpacing supply.

 "Health care providers are immunizing people at a rate many times that of previous years," company spokesman Sean Clements writes in an email.
-He says that by the end of September, GlaxoSmithKline distributed more than 7 million doses of Shingrix, mostly in the United States.
+He says that by the end of September, GlaxoSmithKline had distributed more than 7 million doses of Shingrix, mostly in the United States.

 The vaccine is made in the U.S. and Europe, and it takes between six and nine months to be produced and get to market.
 The company has been ramping up production for months, but when the supply and demand curves will meet is not entirely clear.

-GSK isn't giving a timeline, only assurances that it will try to distribute equitably the supply it has across the country.
+GSK isn't giving a timeline, only assurances that it will try to distribute the supply it has equitably across the country.
 The CDC, meanwhile, predicts the shortage will continue "throughout 2019," though not everyone is convinced it will take that long.

 "The production is happening as we speak," says Dupee of Tufts.
 "I think within the next six months, we're going to have plenty."